davydocsurg/md-sample/README.md

     2015 disabled public access to their API.
 </a>

- You need to be a [Linkedin Partner](#legal-requirements) in order to access the official LinkedIn API.
+ You need to be a [Linkedin Partner](#legal-requirements) to access the official LinkedIn API.

 <br/>